 In 2016, Narcisse developed the First Round Fast Track which provides a seasoned industry mentor for any employee of companies funded by the firm.
 “Most venture firms focus only on the founder,” says Narcisse.
 “We believe that in order to build a really amazing business, you need not just the founder but the whole team of people so we want to support everyone in our community.”

-Narcisse says that one of the reasons for the success of Fast Track – supporting its eighth cohort of mentees and mentors in 2020 – is that “everyone feels like they want to give back.
+Narcisse says that one of the reasons for the success of Fast Track – supporting its ninth cohort of mentees and mentors in 2020 – is that “everyone feels like they want to give back.
 And there are so many people with so many amazing experiences to share.”
 She has distilled some of the wisdom gained after supporting more than 1,000 pairings of experienced advisors and early-stage founders and employees.